Classical and quantum random-walk centrality measures in multilayer networks: Numerical examples

 \section{Numerical examples}

-In this section, we give some numerical examples of the random-walk centrality measures that we derived in Sec.~\ref{sec:centralities}.
+In this section, we present some numerical examples of the random-walk centrality measures from Sec.~\ref{sec:centralities}.
 See Table~\ref{tab:centralities} for a summary of these centralities.
 We compare these classical and quantum random-walk centralities for two types of synthetic and empirical multilayer networks.

-Our first example of a synthetic multilayer network consists of two $G(N,p)$ Erd\H{o}s--R\'{e}nyi (ER) layers with $N=1000$ nodes each and $p=0.04$ and $p=0.06$, respectively.
+Our first example of a synthetic multilayer network consists of two $G(N,p)$ ER layers with $N=1000$ nodes each and $p=0.04$ and $p=0.06$, respectively.
 The expected mean degree of one layer is 40, and the expected mean degree of the other layer is 60.
 Our second synthetic multilayer network consists of one $G(N,p)$ ER layer with $p=0.04$ and one Barab\'{a}si--Albert (BA) layer.
-The former has an expected mean degree 40.
+The former has an expected mean degree of 40.
 To construct the latter, we start with one dyad and iteratively add new nodes until we reach $N=1000$ nodes.
 Each new node has 2 edges that connect to existing nodes using linear preferential attachment~\cite{newman2018networks}.
 Both layers have $N=1000$ nodes.
-In both of these examples, each node-layer is adjacent to its counterpart in the other layer.
+In both of these examples, each node-layer is adjacent to its counterpart in the other layer but not to any other node-layers in a different layer.
 Consequently, both synthetic multilayer networks are multiplex networks (see Sec.~\ref{sec:multilayer}).

 We also calculate centralities for two empirical multilayer networks.
-The first one is the Lazega law firm network~\cite{lazega2001collegial,Lazega_data}, which has $N=71$ nodes and 2571 edges.
+The first one is the Lazega Law Firm network~\cite{lazega2001collegial,Lazega_data}, which has $N=71$ nodes and 2571 edges.
 It has three different edge types, which encode different relationships between partners and associates of a corporate law firm.
-The second empirical multilayer network is the London tube network~\cite{de2014navigability,London_data}, which has $N=369$ nodes and 441 edges.
+The second empirical multilayer network is the London metropolitan (``Tube'') network~\cite{de2014navigability,London_data}, which has $N=369$ nodes and 441 edges.
 It also has three edge types, which encode connections within the three layers (Underground, Overground, and Docklands Light Railway) of London metro stations.
-As in the synthetic networks, in each of these examples, each node-layer is adjacent to its counterpart in the other layer.
+As in the synthetic networks, in each of these examples, each node-layer is adjacent to its counterpart in the other layer (and not to any other node-layers in a different layer).